 Special Group Tours is dedicated to our global community.
-It is important to us to share the joys of travel, the cultural exchange, learning from each other and making a better world for all of us – in the local regions we visit on tour and the home areas of our travelers.
-SGT donates a portion of each booking to one of these worthy charitable organizations.
+It is important to us to share the joys of travel, the cultural exchange, learning from each other and making a better world for all of us - in the local regions we visit on tour and the home areas of our travelers.
+SGT donates a portion of each booking to one of these or similar worthy charitable organizations.
 We thank you for your assistance and support!

 Philabundance was created in 1984 with the simple belief that no man, woman or child should go hungry.
 Our growth and eventual integration with the Philadelphia Food Bank in 2005 has made us the region’s largest hunger relief organization.
 We are now able to address hunger through direct service programs and a network of 400 member agencies, as well as contribute to a broad spectrum of social services through food cupboards, emergency kitchens, shelters, daycare and senior centers and beyond.

 North Light Community Center is a place where... children come to learn and play...where their parents come for advice and assistance.
 Where neighbors meet... to discuss community issues... and new solutions are forged.
 North Light is a place filled with joy, energy, action and commitment.

 Our Mission is to enable people of all ages and abilities in our communities, especially those most in need, to reach their full potential as productive and responsible citizens through initiatives that support and enrich children, teens, and families.

 Our vision is to support and strengthen our diverse neighborhoods by meeting the evolving needs of individuals and families.
 We work to develop the whole person from educating to providing sustenance, and thus, cultivate a vibrant community.

 UNICEF is the driving force that helps build a world where the rights of every child are realized.
 We have the global authority to influence decision-makers, and the variety of partners at grassroots level to turn the most innovative ideas into reality.
 That makes us unique among world organizations, and unique among those working with the young.